SteveLauC/Notes/database/PostgreSQL/books/PostgreSQL_14_Internals-Egor_Rogov/1_Introduction.md

 >
 > * What is the global tablespace
 > * The rough structure of visibility map, and its functionality
-> * How Postgres stores a row in TOAST
+> * How Postgres stores a row in TOAST, the algorithm used to decide if a field is
+>   compressed and moved to TOAST tables.

 > * 1.1 Data Organization